 While this may sound ideal for many, looking beyond the surface of hiring a temporary employee reveals a number of different “hidden” costs which add up.

-Additional Help at an Additional Cost
+A Temporary Employee Provides Additional Help at an Additional Cost

 “Recruiting costs not only reflect how much money is needed to hire a temporary employee, but also how much money is lost because of the need for additional staff.”